du82/status-website/docs/messaging-and-web3-browser/add-members-to-a-group-chat.md

 === "Mobile"

-    1. From the tab bar, tap :mobile-messages: Messages.
+    1. From the tab bar, tap <MessagesIcon /> Messages.
     2. Open the group chat you want to add new members to.
     3. From the navigation bar, tap :mobile-more-options: **More options**.
     4. Tap :mobile-placeholder: **Add members**.
 If you're the group chat owner, this will say :mobile-placeholder: **Add / remove members** for you.